JoelChG/RepData_PeerAssessment1/PA1_template.md

   }
 }
 ```
-Now let's summarise the total number of steps in a new dataframe, just as we did
+Now let's summarize the total number of steps in a new data frame, just as we did
-before with the first dataframe.
+before with the first data frame.

 ```r